William Wilberforce: Conversion

-In October 1784, Wilberforce embarked upon a tour of Europe which would ultimately change his life and determine his future career.
-He travelled with his mother and sister in the company of Isaac Milner, the brilliant younger brother of his former headmaster, who had been Fellow of Queens' College, Cambridge, in the year when Wilberforce first went up.
-They visited the French Riviera and enjoyed the usual pastimes of dinners, cards, and gambling.
+In October 1784, Wilberforce embarked upon a tour of Europe with his mother, sister and Isaac Milner, the younger brother of his former headmaster.
+They visited the French Riviera and had dinners, played cards, and gambled.
 In February 1785, Wilberforce returned to London temporarily, to support Pitt's proposals for parliamentary reforms.
-He rejoined the party in Genoa, Italy, from where they continued their tour to Switzerland.
-Milner accompanied Wilberforce to England, and on the journey they read The Rise and Progress of Religion in the Soul by Philip Doddridge, a leading early 18th-century English nonconformist.
+He rejoined the party in Genoa, Italy, and they continued their tour to Switzerland.
+Milner accompanied Wilberforce to England, and on the journey they read "The Rise and Progress of Religion in the Soul" by Philip Doddridge, a leading early 18th-century English nonconformist.

-After his earlier interest in evangelical religion when he was young, Wilberforce's journey to faith seems to have begun afresh at this time.
+Wilberforce's spiritual journey is thought to have changed course at this time.
 He started to rise early to read the Bible and pray and kept a private journal.
 He underwent an evangelical conversion, regretting his past life and resolving to commit his future life and work to the service of God.
 His conversion changed some of his habits, but not his nature: he remained outwardly cheerful, interested and respectful, tactfully urging others towards his new faith.
-Inwardly, he underwent an agonising struggle and became relentlessly self-critical, harshly judging his spirituality, use of time, vanity, self-control and relationships with others.
+Inwardly, he became self-critical, harshly judging his spirituality, use of time, vanity, self-control and relationships with others.